Senior dogs go through natural changes, and will need a different diet to meet their new needs.

 As you can see, feeding your senior pet can be complex and knowing the health status of your canine companion is important.
 Although you may not be able to prevent these aging changes, you can influence their progression with good diet and supplement choices.
+Choose quality food if you are feeding your dog a vegetarian diet such as the Nature's Recipe Vegetarian Dog Food.
 All of these steps will improve quality of life and keep your companion by your side living a longer and healthier life.

 More on Dog Food and Nutrition

 This article was written by PetCareRx Consulting Nutritionist Dr. Joe, a board certified veterinary nutritionist and graduate of Cornell University's program for Veterinary Medicine.
 The information contained, however, is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian.